AmirhBrt/Pacman/README.md

 # Pacman
-just a simple Pacman game in java
+just a simple game in java

 -Amirhossein Barati